-Accountants are well known by banks to be low risk borrowers with long term career prospects and a high income earning potential.
+Accountants are well known by banks to be low risk borrowers with long-term career prospects and a high earning potential.

 That means some banks are willing to offer special interest rates and discounts to get your business!

 In some cases accountants may qualify for waived LMI with their home loan.
 This could save you around $24,000 for a 90% loan on a $1,000,000 property!

 The main qualifying criteria are: